 Andrew Stern some three weeks ago had announced his intent to step down from the top spot after 14 years heading a union which now represents some 2.2 million employees, about double from when he took over.
 Now anointed with the title SEIU President Emeritus, he expressed confidence that his union is in good hands.
 “I have worked side by side with Mary Kay Henry and witnessed her extraordinary passion for justice and the natural gift that can only be called her way with people,” he said.
 “From her earliest days organizing workers to her partnership in growing the strength of SEIU, Mary Kay’s leadership has always been marked by her singular ability to connect with each and every person she meets to bring out their best.”
 With an endorsement like that, it’s clear any rivalry between her and Anna Burger is cosmetic.

 The Service Employees International Union has been Mary Kay Henry’s whole career.
 A native of the Detroit area, Ms. Henry, now 52, grew up in a family of ten children, joining the union as a researcher in 1979 following graduation from Michigan State University with a degree in industrial labor relations.
 After spending a year in California working on child care and public-sector bargaining issues, she arrived in the Twin Cities area, where she participated in various aspects of organizing, bargaining and legislative advocacy.
 She won a position on the executive board in 1996 when Andy Stern became president, and eventually became executive vice president in 2004.
 In recent years Henry has led the union on health care issues, playing a central role in commandeering collective bargaining agreements with major hospital chains such as Beverly Enterprises, Catholic Healthcare West, Tenet and HCA.
-A Stern loyalist, she helped the SEIU wrest control of the now 150,000-member United Healthcare Workers-West from rival Sal Rosselli.
+Ever aligned with Andrew Stern, she helped the SEIU wrest control of the now 150,000-member United Healthcare Workers-West from rival Sal Rosselli.
 She also helped create the labor-management partnership at the nation’s largest HMO, Kaiser Permanente.

 If Mary Kay Henry has any free-market impulses, she must keep them well-hidden.
 She was behind much of organized labor’s pressure on Congress to expand coverage of the State Children’s Health Insurance Program (SCHIP) and then, in the mother of all health care battles, enact the health insurance overhaul.
 Like predecessors John Sweeney and Andrew Stern, she sees almost limitless possibilities for government intervention.
 According to the SEIU website, “Mary Kay envisions a U.S. healthcare system that provides universal coverage and gives front-line caregivers a real voice in patient care.”
 Put another way, she views the trillions of dollars in public expenditures projected to insure an estimated 33 million uninsured persons as a first step toward British-style nationalization.
 A few other relevant facts: Like Sweeney, her progressivism is informed by a Catholic sensibility.
 She cites her religious faith as a reason why she became a union organizer; for a time she had advised the U.S. Conference of Bishops’ Subcommittee on Catholic Health Care.
 Ms. Henry is also a mass immigration booster, viewing low-wage Third World immigrants as good organizing fodder.
 And as an avowed lesbian, she’s a founding member of the SEIU Lavender Caucus, which seeks a higher profile for gay and lesbian issues within the union.